 The first approach, the Floodplain Reveal Reach, (RM 16.5 to 17.1) intends to accelerate extensive, frequent, and sustained floodplain engagement.
 This more direct approach is expected to realize project benefits on the more immediate (immediately post construction) and near-term (1 to 3 year) benefits.
 These benefits will be achieved through excavation (floodplain reveals) by exposing a floodplain surface compatible with and just above the established long profile of the Touchet River's gravel bed channel that has been found to sustain the river's base-level elevation profile.
 The floodplain reveals also target relative surface elevations that will encourage and sustain passive revegetation.
 This approach will be paired with channel and floodplain structural elements (e.g., large wood structures (LWS)) which will be placed along the channel margins and across the floodplain.
 The placement of these LWS is intended to promote moderate to long-term (60 to 150 years (Beechie et al. 2008)) channel aggradation and enhanced floodplain-forming and riparian processes.
 The second approach, the Large Wood Treatment Reach (RM 14.9 to 16.5), will utilize aggressively positioned main channel LWS to initiate lateral channel migration and drive moderate- to long-term (60 to 150 years (Beechie et al. 2008)) channel aggradation.
-This downstream treatment approach is proposed to be paired with active vegetation structure and ultimately support the return of active agriculture areas towards more naturalized floodplain forest and uplands.
+This downstream treatment approach is proposed to be paired with active vegetation stewardship, such as a regenerative agriculture or permaculture approach, targeted to successively rebuild soil structure and ultimately support the return of active agricultural areas towards more naturalized floodplain forest and uplands.